ringcentral/ringcentral-api-docs/docs/index.md

     The RingCentral [Video Client SDK](video/client-sdk/index.md) is a product to help developers build fully customized and branded video experiences.
 Quickly deploy custom branded meetings for your company, ideal for healthcare providers and educators.
 -->

-# RingCentral MVP™ Developer Guide
+# RingCentral RingEX™ Developer Guide

 {! mdx_includes/carousel.md !}